Ivan III of Russia: Territorial expansion and centralisation

 By 1470, with the pro-Lithuanian faction being dominant, the Novgorodian boyars questioned Ivan's sovereignty over the city-state as their prince.
 Novgorod negotiated with the Grand Duchy of Lithuania and requested Casimir IV to send them a prince.
-This led to Mikhailo Olelkovich, Ivan's cousin, to be accepted as the new prince, though he would step down as prince shortly after.
+This led to Mikhailo Olelkovich, Ivan's cousin, being accepted as the new prince, though he would step down as prince shortly after.
 Ivan saw the actions of Novgorod as a cause for war, and he also called it an act of apostasy from Orthodoxy (in part, because Poland and its monarchs were Catholic).
 Ivan led his troops to Novgorod where his army defeated the Novgorodians at the Battle of Shelon on 14 July 1471.
 Ivan then had the four leaders of the anti-Moscow faction in Novgorod executed, including the son of Marfa Boretskaya, an influential boyar woman who had played a leading role in the faction.
 In a peace treaty signed on 11 August 1471, Novgorod agreed to abandon its overtures to Lithuania and to cede a considerable portion of its northern territories, while paying a war indemnity of 15,500 rubles.
 Novgorod also had to recognize Moscow's claims to territories to the east of the Northern Dvina which they had been struggling over.
 Ivan took a promise of allegiance from Novgorod, but left its system of government in place.